Joseph Bédier: Use of military diaries

-Bédier used the war diaries (Kriegstagebücher) of German soldiers of different military ranks in World War I as a source for various articles dealing with what he describes as atrocities inflicted upon Belgian civilians and French soldiers.
-Some of these diaries had been kept for military reasons: in order to provide daily accounts of troop movements, orders, engagements, losses etc. Others were private diaries.
+Bédier used the war diaries (Kriegstagebücher) of German soldiers of different military ranks in World War I as a source for various articles dealing with what he describes as atrocities inflicted upon Belgian civilians and French soldiers, the phenomenon of Schrecklichkeit.
+Some of these diaries had been kept for military reasons, in order to provide daily accounts of troop movements, orders, engagements, losses etc.; others were private diaries.
 From them Bédier connected together accounts of thirty-six incidents of what he saw as sexual and sadistic crimes by the German soldiers.

 Uses

-Fran Martin set chapters from Le roman de Tristan et Iseut to music as Le Vin herbé first performed in 1942, conceived as an oratorio for 12 vocalists, seven strings and piano, which was staged in 1948 for the Salzburg Festival.
+The Swiss composer Frank Martin set chapters from Le roman de Tristan et Iseut to music as Le Vin herbé.
+Conceived as an oratorio for 12 vocalists, seven strings and piano, the work premiered in concert in 1942 in Zurich.
+A scenic production, translated by Martin himself into German, titled Der Zaubertrank, was first performed at the Salzburg Festival in 1948.